ucsblibrary/alexandria/doc/ci.md

     ```shell
     {
+    # Remove the temporary Solr core from any previous tests
+    rm -rf /tmp/solr-*

     # Make sure rbenv and ruby-build are up do date,
     # since somehow the Jenkins plugin can’t do this itself
     pushd ~/.rbenv